-DMARC allows you to specify a destination for aggregate (rua) and forensic (ruf) reports with regard to emails (that claim to be) from your domain.
+DMARC allows you to specify a destination for aggregate (rua) and failure (ruf) reports with regard to emails (that claim to be) from your domain.
 This also allows you to detect when a malicious script on one or more of your own servers sends unsolicited email.

-Last week we saw a huge increase in the number of aggregate and forensic reports for one of our users.
+Last week we saw a huge increase in the number of aggregate and failure reports for one of our users.
 We have informed the user and after resolving the problem, they have given us permission to use their anonymized data so that we can show others how to detect and resolve this type of abuse.

 When a malicious script sends (huge amounts of) emails, the biggest problem is that SPF will not fail because the email actually originates from your server(s).
 If messages are sent through your MTA, the email is probably also signed with DKIM.
 Because both SPF and DKIM will align the receiving mail servers will not reject the messages based on the DMARC policy.